desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-hosting.md

 To get started, go to [Bluehost’s home page](https://desiredpersona.com/bluehost/){:target="_blank"} and click “Get Started Now”.

-{% include figure image_path="/assets/images/bluehost-wordpress-hosting.png" alt="Bluehost WordPress hosting" caption="Bluehost WordPress hosting" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-wordpress-hosting.png" alt="Bluehost WordPress hosting" caption="Bluehost WordPress hosting" %}

 Next, you need to choose a domain name for your site.
 If you already own a domain name, you can enter it here, and you will just have to go through a few extra steps to get your DNS pointed to Bluehost.
 If you don’t already have a domain name, you can grab one for FREE on the left of the sign up page.
 Yes you read that right!
 It comes FREE with every new Bluehost hosting account purchase.

-{% include figure image_path="/assets/images/bluehost-domain-name.png" alt="Choose a domain name" caption="Choose a domain name" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-domain-name.png" alt="Choose a domain name" caption="Choose a domain name" %}

 Once you’ve entered a domain name, you’ll fill in your personal information.

-{% include figure image_path="/assets/images/bluehost-hosting-account.png" alt="Create a Bluehost web hosting account" caption="Create a Bluehost web hosting account" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/bluehost-hosting-account.png" alt="Create a Bluehost web hosting account" caption="Create a Bluehost web hosting account" %}

 Then, you’ll choose which hosting package you want.
 Normal, shared hosting is priced at 12, 24 and 36-month terms.
 To help save you money in the long run choose the 36 month term as it gives you the best introductory rate of $3.95/month.
 However pick whichever package suits your current requirements because at the end of the day they are great value for money.